Aca Obradović

-Aleksandar "Aca" Obradović (Serbian Cyrillic: Александар Аца Обрадовић), also known as Dr Aca Obradović, or simply "Doktor O" (born 1922 in Mionica, Kingdom of Serbs, Croats and Slovenes - died 22 June 2000 in Belgrade, Federal Republic of Yugoslavia) was a Yugoslavian/Serbian football administrator, most notable as a technical director of Red Star Belgrade.
+Aleksandar "Aca" Obradović (Serbian Cyrillic: Александар Аца Обрадовић; 14 September 1922 – 23 June 2000) was a Yugoslavian/Serbian football administrator, most notable as a technical director of Red Star Belgrade.

 War years

 Born into a family of four-generation innkeepers in Mionica near Valjevo, he joined and spent two years with the Chetnik movement during World War II, was imprisoned in Banjica concentration camp but managed to escape.
 The next two years he spent in Vienna but returned to the Chetnik movement in 1944.

 Red Star Belgrade

-Obradović obtained a university degree, and became an Assistant professor at the Belgrade Medical School.
-He has joined newly-formed Red Star Belgrade as a physiotherapist.
-When he had a choice whether to pursue an academic career and become an Associate professor in faculty or a football club administrator, he made the decision to stay in football.
+Obradović obtained a university degree, and became an assistant professor at the University of Belgrade Faculty of Medicine.
+He joined newly formed Red Star Belgrade as a physiotherapist.
+When he had a choice whether to pursue an academic career and become an associate professor in faculty or a football club administrator, he made the decision to stay in football.
 He was a member of long listed management structures where he became legendary for uncommon methods of directing a club.
-Also, he played the same role in the Yugoslavian national team.
+Also, he played the same role in the Yugoslavia national team.
 He was involved in almost all "big" transfers for the club at the time, and also generated the idea for building a "Marakana" - Red Star Belgrade Stadium.

 His cult status in the club is strongly linked with "Kafana Madera" (in Serbian: a "Madera Tavern") the place where the vast number of football and non football agreements are made.
 During his era, "Madera" became the epicenter of events in football and society.